harvester/docs/docs/install/pxe-boot-install.md

 ## Prerequisite

+Nodes need to have at least **8 GiB** of RAM because the installer loads the full ISO file into tmpfs.

 :::info

-Nodes need to have at least **8 GB** of RAM because the installer loads the full ISO file into tmpfs.
+The installer automatically checks if the hardware meets the [minimum requirements](https://docs.harvesterhci.io/v1.3/install/requirements/#hardware-requirements) for production use.
+If any of the checks fail, installation is stopped, and warnings are printed to the system console and saved to `/var/log/console.log` in the installation environment.

+To override this behavior, set the kernel parameter `harvester.install.skipchecks=true`.
+When set to `true`, warning messages are still saved to `/var/log/console.log`, but the installation proceeds even if hardware requirements for production use are not met.
 :::

 ## Preparing HTTP Servers